Category: EasternLoop2016

 For my fellow pizza lovers I give to you a double pizza post for New York City!!

-The first pizza place is Bleecker Street pizza in Little Italy section of New York.
+The first pizza place is Bleecker Street pizza in Little Italy section of New York City.
 My mom was told that we had to have pizza from Bleecker Street if we wanted a true NYC pizza experience.

 Bleecker Street pizza is pretty tasty, but you would expect that in the Little Italy section of New York City.
 We did not sit down at Bleecker Street pizza so I can’t tell you how the staff is but the bathrooms are nice.